-- 9.6 (1) No person shall be granted a licence unless the Regulatory Authority is satisfied that- - (a) the resources of the person concerned are in the opinion of the Regulatory Authority adequate in relation to the Relevant Business that he seeks to carry on; - (b) in the case of a banking business its own funds, whether in St Helenian pounds or in another currency acceptable to the Regulatory Authority, is not less than the value of one million pounds or such other amount as may be fixed from time to time by the Governor in Council, by Order published in the Gazette; - (c) in the case of a bank or insurance business there are at least two individuals who will effectively direct the business in St. Helena;
+9. (1) No person may be granted a licence unless the Regulatory Authority is satisfied that-

+- (a) the resources of the person concerned are adequate in relation to the relevant business that the person seeks to carry on; - (b) in the case of a banking business, its own funds, whether in St Helenian pounds or in another currency acceptable to the Regulatory Authority, is not less than the value of £1,000,000 or any other amount fixed from time to time by the Governor in Council, by Order published in the Gazette; - (c) in the case of a bank or insurance business there are at least 2 individuals who will effectively direct the business in St Helena; - (d) each applicant is a fit and proper person to carry on the relevant business; - (e) all qualifying shareholders, controllers and persons who will effectively direct the relevant business are suitable persons to ensure its prudent management; - (f) any other conditions determined by the Regulatory Authority can be complied with in full; - (g) in respect of a relevant business operating in St Helena and elsewhere, the customers in St Helena are adequately protected before issuing a licence;

-- (d) each applicant is a fit and proper person to carry on the Relevant Business; - (e) all qualifying shareholders, controllers and all persons who will effectively direct the Relevant Business are suitable persons to ensure its prudent management; - (f) any other conditions determined by the Regulatory Authority can be complied with in full; - (g) in respect of a Relevant Business operating in St. Helena and elsewhere the customers in St. Helena are adequately protected before issuing a licence. - (h) If the applicant is a relevant business registered outside St. Helena it holds an appropriate licence for the activity it proposes to conduct in St. Helena in the country or territory where it is registered and in the case of a bank the activity in St. Helena will be included in the consolidated supervision of its home supervisor; - (i) the applicant will only provide services to the types of customers specified in a Financial Services Directive. - (2) If any applicant has close links with another person the Regulatory Authority must be satisfied that those links are not likely to prevent the Authority's effective supervision of the applicant. - (3) The Regulatory Authority shall determine each application for a licence within six months of receipt of the application or, if the application does not comply with section 8(4), or if additional information is required, within six months of compliance with the said subsection or the furnishing of the information as the case may be, whichever be the later. - (4) Subject to subsection (6), the Regulatory Authority may determine an application by doing any of the following: - (a) granting a licence without conditions; - (b) granting a licence subject to such conditions as it may deem appropriate; - (c) refusing to grant a licence. - (5) If the Regulatory Authority fails to determine an application for a licence within the time prescribed under subsection (3), the application shall be deemed to have been refused. - (6) Regulations made under section 39 may provide that the Regulatory Authority shall not grant a licence in relation to such classes of Regulated Activity as may be prescribed. - (7) The Regulatory Authority may issue a licence under this section for a period not exceeding five years. - (8) A licence under this section may be renewed and the provisions of this section apply with necessary modifications in respect of any such renewal. - (9) Any licence granted before 1 December 2016 will expire and require renewal by 1 December 2020.
+- (h) if the applicant is a relevant business registered outside St Helena, it holds an appropriate licence for the activity it proposes to conduct in St Helena in the country or territory where it is registered, and in the case of a bank the activity in St Helena will be included in the consolidated supervision of its home supervisor; - (i) the applicant will only provide services to the types of customers specified in a Directive.

+(2) If any applicant has close links with another person the Regulatory Authority must be satisfied that those links are not likely to prevent the Authority's effective supervision of the applicant.

+(3) The Regulatory Authority must determine each application for a licence within 6 months of receipt of the application or, if the application does not comply with section 8(4), or if additional information is required, within 6 months of compliance with that subsection or the provision of the information as the case may be, whichever be the later.

+(4) Subject to subsection (6), the Regulatory Authority may determine an application by -

+- (a) granting a licence without conditions;

+- (b) granting a licence subject to conditions it considers appropriate; or

+- (c) refusing to grant a licence.

+(5) If the Regulatory Authority fails to determine an application for a licence within the time prescribed under subsection (3), the application must be deemed to have been refused.

+(6) Regulations made under section 39 may provide that the Regulatory Authority must not grant a licence in relation to prescribed classes of regulated activity.

+(7) The Regulatory Authority may issue a licence under this section for a period not exceeding 5 years.

+(8) A licence under this section may be renewed and the provisions of this section apply with necessary modifications in respect of any such renewal.

+(9) Any licence granted before 1st December 2016 expires on $1^{st}$ December 2020 and must be renewed on or before that date.

-Restriction and revocation of a licence.
+Restriction and revocation of a licence